 A few walked blocks in sweltering heat, a dart through oncoming traffic and persuaded taxi driver later, we are on our way again to meet our friends at the subway station—maybe not.
 Apparently my Chinese isn’t up to par and a missed pronunciation brought us back to Tian’Anmen Square in the second taxi.
 Lovely spot, not where I wanted to be…

-We paid the sorry driver and the three of us again put our heads together around a map like some ancient religious ritual.
+he sorry driver and the three of us again put our heads together around a map like some ancient religious ritual.
 A few photos, broken Chinese, and a subway later, we found Yashow market and proceeded to buy cheap goods.
 I bought a bag and with the help of my friend lowered the price from about 650 yuan to 200 (that’s about 28 bucks).
 Still, I’m certain my giggling and probably sneezing limited our possibility to get it down more.
 We ended the night at Hooters Beijing (I have a video of that too) and some lovely chicken strips!

 To finish up here's a treat: A Chinese paper did an article about us.
 No, I'm not in it, but it's worth a gander.